World Bank threatens to cut Lebanon's vaccine aid over line-jumping

-BEIRUT (Reuters) - The World Bank threatened on Tuesday to suspend its multi-million dollar financing for Lebanon’s COVID-19 vaccination drive over politicians jumping the line.
+BEIRUT (Reuters) - The World Bank threatened on Tuesday to suspend its multi-million dollar financing for Lebanon’s COVID-19 vaccinations over politicians jumping the line.

-The controversy, which echoed favouritism by elites in other countries as the world rushes to inoculate against the coronavirus, added to frustration among Lebanese over delays and violations in the vaccination campaign.

-Local media and politicians said that some lawmakers got shots in parliament on Tuesday - despite not necessarily being in priority groups.
+Local media and officials said some lawmakers got shots in parliament on Tuesday while other Lebanese in the priority groups were still waiting their turn, drawing a rebuke from the doctor leading the campaign and outrage on social media.

+The World Bank’s reallocation of $34 million enabled Lebanon to receive its first two batches of about 60,000 Pfizer-BioNTech doses this month.

+The bank has monitored the rollout to ensure the first shots go to healthcare workers and the elderly.
+It had warned against favouritism in the country, where decades of state waste and corruption have triggered a financial meltdown.

-“Upon confirmation of violation, World Bank may suspend financing for vaccines and support for COVID19 response across Lebanon!!” the World Bank’s regional director Saroj Kumar Jha tweeted, saying it would be a breach of the national plan.
+“Upon confirmation of violation, World Bank may suspend financing for vaccines and support for COVID-19 response across Lebanon!!” the World Bank’s regional director Saroj Kumar Jha tweeted.
+He called it a breach of the national plan.

 “I appeal to all, I mean all, regardless of your position, to please register and wait for your turn.”

+The health ministry did not immediately respond to a request for comment.

-One lawmaker, who asked not to be named, told Reuters that some older current and former lawmakers, as well as administrative staff, were vaccinated in the parliament hall.
+One lawmaker, who asked not to be named, said several older current and former lawmakers, as well as administrative staff, were vaccinated in the parliament hall without media coverage.

-“What’s the big deal? ...
-They’re registered ,” he said, referring to an online platform for vaccines.
-He added that doses were also sent last week to the Baabda palace for President Michel Aoun and about 16 others.
+“What’s the big deal?” he said.
+He said doses were sent last week to the Baabda palace for President Michel Aoun and others.

+The president’s office confirmed that Aoun, 86, got a shot as did his wife and 10 people from his close team.
+The statement said they were registered on the online vaccines platform without clarifying whether they were in the high-risk categories.

 The doctor who heads Lebanon’s COVID-19 vaccination committee, Abdul Rahman Bizri, said it was unaware vaccines would be sent to parliament.
 “What happened today is unacceptable,” he told reporters.